-Holden and Skylar are in love with each other.
-Skylar lives with a large and extended family on Manhattan.
-Her parents, Bob and Steffi have been married to each other for many years.
-Joe, a friend of theirs, who has a daughter, DJ, with Steffi.
+Holden and Skylar are in love.
+Skylar lives with a large extended family in Manhattan.
+Her parents, Bob and Steffi, have been married for many years.
+Joe, a friend of theirs, has a daughter, DJ, with Steffi.
 After yet another relationship, Joe is alone again.
-He flees to Venice, and meets Von, and makes her believe that he is the man of her dreams.
-However, their happiness is fake all the way, and she returns to her previous husband.
-Steffi spends her time with charity work, and manages to break up Skylars and Holdens relation when she introduces Skylar to a released jailbird, Charles Ferry.Written by
+He flees to Venice, where he meets Von, and makes her believe that he is the man of her dreams.
+However, their happiness is fake all the way, and Von returns to her husband.
+Steffi spends her time in philanthropy, and manages to break up Skylar and Holden by introducing Skylar to ex-con Charles Ferry.Written by

 See more »

 6 of 11 people found this review helpful.